evangelospafilis/prego_web_site/index.md

 If you use PREGO in your research or analysis please cite:

 Zafeiropoulos, H.; Paragkamian, S.; Ninidakis, S.; Pavlopoulos, GA.; Jensen, LJ.; Pafilis, E. PREGO: a literature and data-mining resource to associate microorganisms, biological processes, and environment types.
-Microorganisms 2021, 9, x. https://doi.org/10.3390/xxxx
+Microorganisms 2021, 9, x. https://doi.org/10.3390/xxxx (submitted)

 ## How to contribute